 Created under the Patient Protection and Affordable Care Act, the $32 billion+ excise tax on medical device companies already is having a harmful impact on America’s health care innovation sector.

 Leading medical device companies already have said they will reduce their workforce to prepare for the heavy costs of the medical device tax.
 Moreover, the thousands of venture-funded device start-up companies acknowledge reduced capital-appreciation for their novel technologies.
 The medical device sector has been one of the few reliable job creators in America’s struggling economy.
 Unless this new tax is repealed, it threatens thousands of well-paying jobs.
-A new report from consulting firm Battelle says this tax will cost nearly 39,000 jobs and more than $8 billion in economic output.
+A report from consulting firm Battelle says this tax will cost nearly 39,000 jobs and more than $8 billion in economic output.

 Since the beginning of the Medicare program, seniors have benefited from innovative medical products and services provided through their Part B plans.
 This outpatient care program provides millions of Americans with access to physicians, including generalists and specialists, certain high-value drugs—such as cancer therapies and immunosuppressive products—durable medical equipment, dialysis, home health services, and other medical services.